snap-bit/snap-bit.github.io/_projects/0004-connect-speaker.md

 The micro:bit plays music through pin P0.
 So the Speaker (SP) snaps must be connected across snap 0 and either the 3V or GND snap of the snap:bit.

 When you close the slide switch (S1), the Battery Holder (B1) powers the snap:bit through the 3V snap and the micro:bit turns on.
 The "on start" event triggers and the micro:bit plays the melody.
-The sound is modulated as current through snap 0, which goes through the speaker and makes it play the sound.
+The sound is modulated as a current through snap 0, which goes through the speaker and makes it play the sound.

 #### Incorrect connection of the speaker